alttch/gmg/README.md

 and that is it.

-The setup creates */git* folder for repositories and configures the global update hook to protect main branches.
+The setup creates */git* folder for repositories and configures the global update hook to protect branches.

 ## Quick start